Missing persons in Mexico

+Missing persons posters at a madres buscadoras event.

 Disappearances and missing person cases in Mexico have remained a pressing social and political issue within the country since the 2000s.

-Searches for missing people have been complicated by politics, corruption, and other beaureaucratic and societal factors.
+Searches for missing people have been complicated by politics, corruption, and other bureaucratic and societal factors.
 Societal demand to investigate disappearances has made missing people a pertinent issue in both national and local Mexican elections.
 In particular, concerns that the Mexican government is undercounting the number of missing persons, or covering up disappearances, have drawn both national and international concern from groups such as the United Nations and Human Rights Watch.

 Statistics

-According to the International Commission on Missing Persons, as of 21 September 2023, 111,521 persons had been reported missing in Mexico.
+According to the International Commission on Missing Persons, 111,521 persons had been reported missing in Mexico as of 21 September 2023.
 Approximately 75% of missing persons are men, and 25% are women.
 Missing persons cases are highest in the states of Estado de Mexico, Jalisco and Tamaulipas; Nuevo León has the highest number of missing persons cases per capita.
-The Mexican government has stated that according to their records, there are 12,377 missing persons cases in the country, following a 2023 review of cases.
+In 2023, the Mexican government stated that according to their records, there are 12,377 missing persons cases in the country, following a 2023 review of cases.
+In March 2026, a report released by the Mexican government identified around 130,000 missing persons cases, but stated they believed this was an overcount.

 Between 2006 and 2023, approximately 5,600 clandestine graves have been identified in the country.
 By 2018, clandestine graves had been identified in 24 states.